Species

 In addition to the ad-hoc sightings of butterflies, a formal recording system was initiated in 2013 when the reserve was included in the county’s network of butterfly transect sites that form part of the UK Butterfly Monitoring Scheme.
 A small team of members work on a rota basis to carry out the transect recording and reporting.
 This involves slowly walking a fixed route around the reserve, in suitable weather, recording the numbers of each species seen in each pre-defined section of the route, once in every week from 1st April to the end of September.
 The recording is repeated every year in order to built up a continuous record which can be utilised in analyses of trends at site, county and national scale.

-A light trap has been operated since 2013 resulting in a moth list of over 220 species.
+A light trap has been operated since 2013 resulting in a moth list of over 240 species (up to 2024).
 There remains scope for beginner or expert with their own portable light trap; the reserve, although compact, has a mix of rough grassland, wet grassland, hedgerow, riparian and deciduous woodland habitats.

 Regarding plants and fungi, it would be helpful if recorders note the general location of each species found by using the reserve compartment numbers, which are shown on this map (pdf format).
 Note that hedge numbers (Hn) are also used, and that aquatic and bank-slope plants can be located by the name of the water feature.